 Because we practice holistically, we pay attention to the whole body from the inside out.
 When we meet and perform an analysis, we can decide what treatment should be performed that day.
 From the way we analyze the skin and body to the services we perform, you may see small similarities, and some noticeable differences.
 We offer gemstone therapy, abdominal packs (great for weight loss), topical hydrotherapy and much more.
 Beyond that, the skincare we use is much more organic than most.
 It is free of chemicals and rich with herbs.
 It only takes one visit to see the difference!

 When Marissa is not busy educating others on a holistic skincare routine, she can be seen helping out around the office at Inner Peace.
 Some of our patients have already seen a huge improvement in how they look and feel after receiving skin therapies from Marissa.
-Contact her to give her a try if you are interested in finding out more about holistic skincare.
+Unfortunately, Ola Holistic Healing Spa is now closed.